-Summer is a great time to go out of town.
+Summer is a great time to install roofs hence seek the help of experts from flat roofing company to get it done.It is also the perfect time to go out of town.
 Estonia is no different – except that our towns are small and green anyway.
 But there is still so much to explore!
 On a hot July Saturday morning we packed our bags and headed off to the East – with no big plans.
 Our route was going to look like this: Tuhamagi (famous adventure center in Kiviõli), Narva fortress, lake Peipus (Peipsi).
 Here is how it looked on the map:

 Now this place is fantastic at any time of the year!
 First snow usually attracts skiers and snowboarders – that’s why the park was constructed in the first place.
 Sadly, Estonia has no mountains – the highest peak is just above 300m.
 So for those who enjoy the slopes there isn’t much choice where to go.
 Kiviõli winter park is a nice and modern park with lifts, restaurant, ski/snowboard rent etc. There is even a small hostel!
 Great place for winter fun!
 This is me skiing in February 2016:

 Winter is short and the slopes would otherwise just stay useless, unless there is a fun way to have them running.
 And there is one – they are called mountain cars.
 These cool little machines don’t have any engines, just breaks.
 The lift pulls you up to the top just like in winter – then you start your way down on a curvy road, just by using the breaks!
 It’s super fun, you get to drift, control the car and feel like the champion!
 First round is always careful, but then you realize you have to let go of the break and enjoy the rush!